-Academic Appointment – Adjunct Professor, Faculty of Arts, and Associate Member, Yeates School of Graduate Studies, Ryerson University
+Academic Appointment – Adjunct Professor, Faculty of Arts, and Associate Member, Yeates School of Graduate Studies, Toronto Metropolitan University

-Fellowship – Canadian Institutes of Health Research, Ryerson University
+Fellowship – Canadian Institutes of Health Research, Toronto Metropolitan University

 Residency – Centre for Addiction and Mental Health, Toronto, Canada

 Ph.D. – Clinical Psychology, Toronto Metropolitan University